 I love to-do lists and calendar-diaries.
 They are a replacement for my brain because I can never remember what I need to get done, where and when.
 Shopping lists and a weekly menu plan are also a must, or I’ll overspend my budget!

 All of my lists are mostly written in German at the moment, as I’m focusing on improving this to B2/A1 level before returning to Japanese.
-Although, this was partly necessary because my partner didn’t recognize all the English food terms.
+Although, this was partly necessary because my partner didn’t recognise all the English food terms.